 us with extremely severe injuries but leave with remarkable recoveries.

 This progress is not only due to our protocol of three hours of

-intensive therapy a minimum of five out of seven days a week to
+intensive therapy for five out of seven days a week to prevent

 approach to developing those therapies around what motivates